mob5566/mob5566.github.io/_pages/about.md

 ---

 My name is **Cheng-Shih Wong** (in Chinese: **翁丞世**), and you can also call me **Cody**.
-I am a software engineer at Google, New Taipei City, Taiwan, providing validating environments for Google chips.
+I am a software engineer at Google, New Taipei City, Taiwan, leading a project which is to provide a validation environment for Google chips.
 I was a research assistant at Academia Sinica, Taipei, Taiwan since June 2021.
 I worked on Map AI projects with [prof. Richard Tzong-Han Tsai](https://www.iisr.csie.ncu.edu.tw/faculty) (from Academia Sinica) and [prof. Ming-Ching Chang](https://www.albany.edu/faculty/mchang2/).
 Before Sinica,